ec-europa/europa-component-library/docs/conventions/twig.md

 * **extra_classes** (allows developers to add CSS classes)
 * **extra_attributes** (allows developers to add HTML attributes)

+## Modifiers and variants

+Modifiers are meant to alter the visual rendering of a component.
+Examples for a button could include the type (primary, secondary, call to action) or the size (small, medium, big).
+If possible, don't use the generic term `modifier`, prefer more specific words like `type`, `size`, etc.

+A variant is an instance of a component, given a specific context.
+Don't use the term `variant` in the component's API.
+If the value of a variable triggers a completely different markup, try to name it semantically: if it rearranges the layout, you can call it `layout`.

+In the end, modifiers and variants are only defining the visual identity of the component.
+What actually defines a component itself is the content it displays.
+Thus, we can distinguish 2 types of parameters: visual parameters (modifiers, variants) and content.

 ## Internal properties

 Use this section to initialize variables and get parameters.